The Drought Is Over: Rihanna & SZA Are Back With New Music

 Advertisement

 After six long years of trolling us by releasing everything but new music — thank you, for the Fenty Beauty Hot Choc’lit Heat Gloss Bomb though, girl — the start of a new Rihanna era is finally upon us, and it’s kicking off in the most beautiful way.
-Today, the Bajan superstar makes her return to the music world with “Lift Me Up,” a moving power ballad that also doubles as the lead single from the Black Panther: Wakanda Forever soundtrack.
+On Friday, the Bajan superstar made her return to the music world with “Lift Me Up,” a moving power ballad that also doubles as the lead single from the Black Panther: Wakanda Forever soundtrack.

 “Drowning in an endless sea, take some time and stay with me,” she croons over the soft lullaby of an angelic harp.
 “Keep me in the strength of your arms.
 Keep me safe and sound.”